AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/viewer-presets.md

 title: Applying Dynamic Media viewer presets
 description: Learn how to apply viewer presets in Dynamic Media.
 feature: Viewer Presets,Viewers
-topic: Business Practitioner
+topic: Administrator,Business Practitioner
 ---

 # Applying Dynamic Media viewer presets {#applying-viewer-presets}

 A Viewer Preset is a collection of settings that determine how users view rich-media assets on their computer screens and mobile devices.
 You can apply any viewer presets created by your administrator to an asset.

-If you are an administrator and need to manage, create, sort, and delete viewer presets, see [Managing Viewer Presets](managing-viewer-presets.md).
+If you are an administrator and must manage, create, sort, and delete viewer presets, see [Managing Viewer Presets](managing-viewer-presets.md).

 See also [Publishing Viewer Presets](managing-viewer-presets.md#publishing-viewer-presets).